ragulbalaji/Optical-Localisation-Robotics/README.md

 By using a camera to scan the AR Code around the area, the system determines the playfield area.

-To track the movement of the robot the system calculates the bearings as well as
+By tracking the bearings of robot we are able to determine the movement required for the robot to reached its destination